Blugil/blubot/README.md

 # About

 BluBot is a Twitch chatbot that I'm developing for use during my streams.
 While not fully capable I will slowly be working on this project over time and giving it more fun, exciting, and intereactive features.
-While the bot will continuously be updated as I come up with new ideas and impliment new features you cna track the current progress by clicking [here](https://trello.com/b/SGyEYo5u/blubot).
+While the bot will continuously be updated as I come up with new ideas and impliment new features you can track the current progress by clicking [here](https://trello.com/b/SGyEYo5u/blubot).

 ## Installation